-We compete against fully integrated pharmaceutical companies and smaller companies that are collaborating with larger pharmaceutical companies, academic institutions, government agencies and other public and private research organizations.
+We compete against fully integrated pharmaceutical companies and smaller companies that are collaborating with larger pharmaceutical companies, academic institutions, government agencies and other public and p rivate research organizations.
 Our drug candidates will have to compete with existing therapies and therapies under development by our competitors.
 In addition, our commercial opportunities may be reduced or eliminated if our competitors develop and market products that are less expensive, more effective or safer than our drug products.
 Other companies have drug candidates in various stages of preclinical or clinical development to treat diseases for which we are also seeking to develop drug products.
 Some of these potential competing drugs are further advanced in development than our drug candidates and may be commercialized earlier.
 Even if we are successful in developing effective drugs, our products may not compete successfully with products produced by our competitors.

 We specifically face competition from companies with approved treatments of Gaucher disease, including Genzyme, Shire and to a much lesser extent, Actelion.
 In February 2010, the FDA approved VPRIV, Shire's enzyme replacement therapy for the treatment of Gaucher disease, and the European Commission granted marketing authorization to VPRIV in August 2010.
 In addition, we are aware of other early stage, experimental, small molecule, oral drugs which are being developed for the treatment of Gaucher disease by each of Genzyme and Amicus Therapeutics.
 According to Amicus Therapeutics, its trial of a small molecule, oral drug for the treatment of Gaucher disease has been suspended.
-We also face competition from companies with approved treatments of Fabry disease, including Genzyme and Shire, and we are aware of other early stage drugs which are being developed for the treatment of Fabry disease, including Genzyme and Shire, and we are aware of other early stage drugs which are being developed for the treatment of Fabry disease, including Genzyme and Shire, and we are aware of other early stage drugs which are being developed for the treatment of Fabry disease, including a drug being developed by Amicus Therapeutics.
+We also face competition from companies with approved treatments of Fabry disease, including Genzyme and Shire, and we are aware of other early stage drugs which are being developed for the treatment of Fabry disease, including a drug being developed by Amicus Therapeutics.
+Amicus Therapeutics reports that it has suspended its development of its Gaucher disease treatment.
+We also face competition from companies with approved enzyme treatments of Fabry disease, including Genzyme and Shire, and we are aware of other early stage drugs which are being developed for the treatment of Fabry disease, including drug being developed for the treatment of Fabry disease, including Genzyme and Shire, and we are aware of other early stage drugs which are being developed for the treatment of Fabry disease, including a drug being developed by Amicus Therapeutics.